nablabits/fareharbor-webhook/README.md

 ```

 # Database schema
 The following charts are written in [mermaid](https://mermaidjs.github.io/) which is a very cool tool to draw diagrams using just the keyboard.
-Github doesn't display them out of the box but there's a [nice addon](https://github.com/BackMarket/github-mermaid-extension) for browsers to see them.
+Github doesn't display them out of the box and although there's a [nice addon](https://github.com/BackMarket/github-mermaid-extension) for browsers, they are not that updated to mermaid's last version.
+Happily, there's an [online mermaid editor](https://mermaid-js.github.io/mermaid-live-editor/) that offers after creating a url that can be used as an image.

 ## Per group
 To easily understand the underlying structure, we can split the models in groups, these are: